Patrick Dennis (musician): Personal life

-Patrick's daughter, Emma Falk Dennis, is the front woman for London-based band The Black Site and was a writer for the now defunct Crawdaddy!
-Magazine with a re-occurring column ‘Mind The Gap’.
-His son Aaron Dennis (also known as Sadie Jones) was the front man for San Diego band Tan Sister Radio and played guitar with Patrick on the Wirepony album ‘Right Hook Of Love’.
-He has a third son Julian whom he has mentioned in an interview is a painter and whose godfather is Dave Sharp.
 He is married to Cindy Wasserman, singer for Los Angeles roots rock band Dead Rock West and sister of bassist Rob Wasserman.

 Populuxe Records

 Patrick's first record with Wirepony as well as all of the Truckee Brothers records were released on independent label Populuxe Records along with records by Dead Rock West, Cindy Lee Berryhill and Atom Orr.
-Populuxe Records was operated by Patrick and partner/founder Christopher Hoffee from early 2004 until 2010 and was distributed by North Carolina-based Redeye Distribution.
+Populuxe Records was operated by Patrick and partner/founder Christopher Hoffee from early 2004 until 2010 and was distributed by North Carolina–based Redeye Distribution.
 Patrick left Populuxe quietly only acknowledging in 2011 during a radio interview on San Diego's 94/9 KBZT that the Truckee Brothers were no longer working together in any capacity and he was no longer a part of Populuxe Records.
 The Truckee Brothers reformed briefly in January 2014 for a series of re-union shows in San Diego, but Patrick did not resume his Populuxe Records involvement.